0 commentaires

 Foods have varying amounts of selenium depending on the concentration in the soils where they were grown.
 The main dietary sources of this element are seafood, whole grains, Brazil nuts, beans, mushrooms, chicken and liver.

 Whole grains like brown rice and whole wheat bread are also foods rich in selenium.
-Brazil nuts are also rich in this trace mineral, with a single nut containing approximately 68 to 91 mcg.
+Brazil nuts are also rich in this trace mineral, with a single nut containing about 68 to 91 mcg.

 It should be noted that food preparation can also affect selenium content.
 Cooking, processing and storing foods can reduce the amount they contain.

-Why take a selenium treatment?
+Why take a selenium cure?

 When and how to take selenium?

-What you must remember
+What you need to remember